srinathsai/Forecasting-of-Political-bias-in-Twitter-and-GAB/README.md

 ## Note:

 - ### 1.
 Same methodolgy has been applied to 2 datasets of json format which are 4.5 gb and 2.5 gb of sizes.<br />
 - ### 2.
 2 tasks have been implemented with this methodology and second task is more specified version of task-1.
 Task-1 is predicting polarized tweet next or few           days, whereas task-2 is adaption rate predicting likes count , shares count or dislikes count.<br />
 - ### 3.
-The only difference between task-1 and task-2 is that for task-2 in addition with expanded urls, we extract likes count,shares count and dislikes count columns in dataframe as well and remaining everything in methodology is same.
+The only difference between task-1 and task-2 is that for task-2 in addition with expanded urls, we extract likes count,shares count and dislikes count.